TV Buying Guide: How to Choose the Right TV

 How much does viewing angle matter?

 If you’re going to watch your TV only from straight on, any TV will be fine.
-But if you have multiple seating arrangements in front of the TV, you’ll probably want to consider viewing angle so everyone watching can have a good view.
+But if you have multiple seating arrangements in front of your TV stand, you’ll probably want to consider viewing angle so everyone watching can have a good view.

 What to look for in a TV